ntustison/ANTsRNetExamples/README.md

     * tensorflow-cpu on Mac Pro (Late 2013):  ~56 seconds / epoch
     * tensorflow-gpu (the described set-up):  ~2 seconds / epoch

+* During a run a kernel panic resulted in the computer shutting down.
+When it came back on, the GPU was no longer recognized but was listed as a "NVIDIA chip" in the "About this mac" --> "System Report" --> "Graphics/Displays".
+Reinstalling the web driver and eGPU support didn't bring it back but then I read where I needed to
+    1. unplug the eGPU
+    2. Boot into OSX
+    3. Login
+    4. Plug in the eGPU
+    5. Logout
+    6. Log back in